 The key to choosing the right one is knowing how they work, finding the right size for your pool, the pros and cons of each.
 Plus, how much money you’ll spend or save.

-We’ve put together a list of some of our favorite pool heaters to help you find the perfect heater for your backyard water playground.
+The best pool heater is the one you own.
+But if you don’t have one yet, we’ve put together a list of some of our favorite pool heaters to help you find the perfect one for your backyard water playground.

 The Best Propane Pool Heater

-Providing 400,000 BTUs of heating power, the Hayward H400FDN can heat just about any pool of any size.
-The system is designed for very low emissions and efficient running so while your gas bills may go up, they’ll still be lower compared to other heating systems.
+Providing 400,000 BTUs of heating power, this Hayward pool heater can heat just about any pool of any size.
+The system is designed for very low emissions and energy-efficient running so while your gas bills may go up, they’ll still be lower compared to other heating systems.

 The Best Natural Gas Pool Heater